Here’s how you can efficiently dispute parking tickets in the BART area, California

 - Additional supporting evidence for your claim

-- Visit the DoNotPay web app through your browser, or get the iOS app
+- Visit the DoNotPay web app through your browser

 - Upload a clear picture of your ticket to the app